-- Safety coaches — A safety coach is an individual responsible for the implementation and maintenance of the safe patient handling program efforts in their unit/area.
-Safety coaches provide expertise in safe patient handling and moving of patients and residents, assisting in program monitoring and evaluation, training co-workers in program elements, acting as staff resources, coaches, and team leaders, and sharing other applicable knowledge.
+To assist in our safe patient handling program, patient units identified a unit-based safety coach.
+A safety coach is an individual responsible for the implementation and maintenance of our safe patient handling program for their department.
+Our safety coaches provide expertise in safe patient handling and moving of patients and residents, assisting in program monitoring and evaluation, training co-workers in program elements and new equipment.
+The safety coaches role is to provide staff resources, coaching, and sharing other applicable knowledge.
 As we work to reduce work-related injuries, this role will be important to help streamline communication and actions for staff to keep them safe and healthy.

 Nurses Week Conference

 Every April, the UPMC Center for Nursing Excellence hosts an annual conference in celebration of national nurses week, bringing together nurses across the system from every business unit and specialty.
 As part of the Nurses Week celebration, the UPMC Center for Nursing Excellence recognizes nurses system-wide with awards based on their dedication to patient care, innovation and impact on colleagues and the nursing profession as a whole.
 The conference was cancelled due to COVID-19, but that didn’t stop the celebration of our outstanding nurses.